What are scenarios for assessment of climate change impacts and potential responses?

 Background for the Scenarios

 The U.S. Global Change Research Program (USGCRP) is mandated by Congress to produce a periodic assessment that summarizes the state of knowledge about climate and global change, potential impacts on the U.S., and response options.
-To facilitate preparation of the Third National Climate Assessment report (2013/2014) and to build resources for an ongoing assessment process, a number of Federal agencies convened a preparatory workshop that resulted in a report on options for scenarios to use in preparing the 2013 NCA report.
-The National Climate Assessment Development and Advisory Committee (NCADAC) , a Federal advisory committee responsible for producing the report, adopted a scenario strategy prepared by a Scenarios Working Group.
+To facilitate preparation of the Third National Climate Assessment report (2014) and to build resources for an ongoing assessment process, a number of Federal agencies convened a preparatory workshop that resulted in a report on options for scenarios to use in preparing the 2014 NCA report.
+The National Climate Assessment Development and Advisory Committee (NCADAC) , a Federal advisory committee responsible for producing the report, adopted a scenario strategy for the 2014 NCA.
+In 2015, USGCRP made decisions about scenarios of focus for the Fourth NCA, due in 2018.